ZhangBaiming-ZJU/Welcoming/README.md

   I delved into the study of neural networks, including Physics-Informed Neural Networks (PINN) and Hamilton Neural Networks (HNN), as well as smaller networks like Taylor-Net.

 - 💡 **June 2025 - Present:**
-  Leveraging my early knowledge in quantum computing and current expertise in neural networks, I have been working on Quantum Hamilton Neural Networks (QHNN).
+  Leveraging my early knowledge in quantum computing and current expertise in neural networks, I have been working on an original project called Quantum Hamilton Neural Networks (QHNN).

 ## 🏅 Awards and Honors